npvandyke/kickstarter-analysis/README.md

 Based on the Outcomes_vs_Goals graph provided above, its apparent that there was a 100% failure rate for play-based Kickstarter campaigns with fundraising goals between $5,000 - $9,999 and between $45,000 - $49,000.
 We can also see that the highest success rates for play-based Kickstarter campaigns were those with goals of less than $1,000; followed by those with goals between $1,000 - $4,999; $35,000 - $39,999; and $40,000 - $44,999.

-* There is not a clear linear correlation between goal amount and success rate, so there may be other factors at play here
-* The vast majority of campaigns (regardless of success) were in the <$15,000 goal range
+The graph does not uncover any linear correlation between the success rate of play-based Kickstarter campaigns and the value of their fundraising goals, indicating that there may be other more influencial factors affecting the campaign success rate.
+However, it is worth noting that the vast majority of play-based Kickstarter campaigns (868 out of 954, or over 90%) had fundraising goals of less than $15,000, suggesting it may be most realistic to set a fundraising goal under the $15,000 range.

 #### Limitations of the Dataset
 * Limitation of Outcomes based on Launch Date: The number successful/failed for each month does not account for the volume of campaigns month-to-month.
 It may be more informative to have a "percentage successful / percentage failed" based on total campaigns for each nonth.